 Don’t Let Sleeping Slanders Lie

-The old law stated that in an action in defamation (to use the old language, libel and slander), the aggrieved party had six (6) years to sue.
+The old law stated that in an action for defamation (to use the old language, libel and slander), the aggrieved party had six (6) years to sue.
+However, the defamation time limit was drastically changed in the noughties by legislative reforms to defamation law across the Australian States.
+In this article, we discuss the defamation time limit and how our experienced defamation lawyers can help you.

 Limitations of Actions Act